-A real estate entrepreneur and an investor are essentially one in the same; they use real estate as an investment vehicle to generate income, appreciation and tax benefits.
-However, there are a few noteworthy caveats that must be taken into consideration.
+A real estate entrepreneur and an investor are essentially one and the same; they use real estate as an investment vehicle to generate income, appreciation, and tax benefits.
+However, a few noteworthy caveats must be taken into consideration.

-A real estate entrepreneur is generally defined as ambitious, risk tolerant and self motivated.
-They possess the ability to create something out of nothing, and not only recognizing opportunities, but rather seize them.
+A real estate entrepreneur is generally defined as ambitious, risk-tolerant and self-motivated.
+They possess the ability to create something out of nothing, and not only recognize opportunities, but rather seize them.
 It’s a mindset more than anything, as it combines vision with passion and grit.

 Becoming a real estate entrepreneur doesn’t happen overnight.
 It’s a continuous process that requires daily use and attention.
 That said, there are several ways for investors to become a real estate entrepreneur.
 Here are four:

-3. Partnerships/Teams: I can’t stress how important it is for a real estate entrepreneur to be self aware.
-Entrepreneurs need to identify their strengths and weakness, and begin assembling the missing pieces to form something truly worthwhile.
+I can’t stress how important it is for a real estate entrepreneur to be self-aware.
+Entrepreneurs need to identify their strengths and weaknesses and begin assembling the missing pieces to form something truly worthwhile.

-Starting a real estate partnership or forming a team can have untold benefits or new investors, especially those looking to take their business to the next level.
-Along with a wider pool of knowledge, skills and contacts, a partnership can be advantageous for many reasons, including access to more working capital.
+Starting a real estate partnership or forming a team can have untold benefits for new investors, especially those looking to take their business to the next level.
+Along with a wider pool of knowledge, skills, and contacts, a partnership can be advantageous for many reasons, including access to more working capital.
 Building a successful real estate team, on the other hand, can provide investors with expanded benefits compared to a partnership.
-This includes the ability to harness collaborative powers, plugging in complimentary pieces to not only achieved a specific objective, but keep the business running smoothly and as efficiently as possible.
+This includes the ability to harness collaborative powers, plugging in complementary pieces to achieve a specific objective and keep the business running smoothly and as efficiently as possible.

 To get started, investors should begin the following:

-- Self-Evaluation: The first step to assembling a dream team is understanding where your strengths and weakness lie.
+Self-Evaluation: The first step to assembling a dream team is understanding where your strengths and weaknesses lie.
 A self-evaluation will highlight your top skills, while also identifying where you can improve.

-- Add Key Players: The last aspect to forming a real estate team is finding the right personnel.
+Add Key Players: The last aspect of forming a real estate team is finding the right personnel.
 Beginner investors should look for key players in the industry, including those with real-world experience who have been there before.
-Remember you are looking to scout talent, so your role will be finding complimentary pieces that not only fare well in their position, but within the company.
+Remember you are looking to scout talent, so your role will be finding complementary pieces that not only fare well in their position but within the company.

 The key to being successful in anything comes down to practice.
-Daily habits are vital to becoming a real estate entrepreneur, as these routines and self-discipline will help to transform the body, mind and spirit.
+Daily habits are vital to becoming a real estate entrepreneur, as these routines and self-discipline will help to transform the body, mind, and spirit.
 The following highlights three daily habits to become a successful entrepreneur:

 In the end, the primary difference between a real estate entrepreneur and investor is their mindset to achieve success.
 They not only have the ability to think “big picture”, but the passion and mentality to achieve it no matter the odds.